 The Peace Lily is a striking plant when used in a massed display.
 They bloom in the spring with long-lasting flowers that hover gracefully over the leaves on thin stalks.
 They can also be forced to bloom in the fall or winter.
 A well-grown Peace Lily may bloom twice a year, resulting in several months of flowers.

 All spathiphyllum are vulnerable to bugs, including aphids, mites, and scale.
 Neem oil or an insecticidal soap can be used to treat all of these.
 The plant is also prone to root rot if it's allowed to sit in water.
 Plants that are not properly fertilized may fail to bloom.

 Curled, pale leaves generally indicate that the plant is receiving too much light and scorched leaves indicate direct sun.

 In either case, the plant should be moved to a shadier location.

-Guard your Peace Lily from children and pets.
+Protect your children and pets from the Peace Lily.
 Though they're not a true lily and are not poisonous, they can irritate the stomach or cause extreme salivating if ingested.